frederic-perez/AmE-dictionary/data/dictionary.md

 __whole nine yards, the__
 __whole__ :mute:[~~w~~hole]
 __wholeheartedly__
-__wholesale__ _adj_ :four: Use the adjective wholesale to describe something that's done on a big, broad scale, like wholesale changes made by a new government that affect an entire country.
-It's pretty common to see the phrase "wholesale destruction," especially when historians are talking about the overwhelming effects of war or ecological disasters.
+__wholesale__ _adj_ :four: Use the adjective wholesale to describe something that’s done on a big, broad scale, like wholesale changes made by a new government that affect an entire country.
+It’s pretty common to see the phrase "wholesale destruction," especially when historians are talking about the overwhelming effects of war or ecological disasters.
 When wholesale is a verb, it has a very different meaning — to sell things in bulk, usually to someone who is going to sell it again at a higher retail price.
 The earliest meaning of the word was "in large quantities," combining whole and sale into the phrase "by whole sale." _Russia stands for wholesale orruption._ _The wholesale burning of villages._
 __wholesaler__ _n_ :two: Someone who buys large quantities of goods and resells to merchants rather than to the ultimate customers. _Syn_ jobber, middleman
 __wholesome__ _adj_ :three::hammer:
 __Wholly Molly__